wp-plugins/tpg-get-posts/readme.txt

 4. Usage page - documentation on options and styling

 == Changelog ==
+= 2.1.0 =
+* Correct display of thumbnails only image size
+* Wrap the thumbnail and title in division
+* Modify update notice in premium version
+* Add a layout to show heading and content next to thumbnail
+* Doc update

 = 2.0.2 =
 * Add the premium version functionality which allow selection: category_and, category_in and category_not_in.
 * Add ability to format the byline & metadata line.